 Richardson Memorial Hall

 Designed in 1907 by the New Orleans architecture firm of Andry and Bendernagel to house the Tulane Medical College, Richardson Memorial Hall is located on the St. Charles Avenue side of campus, on the oldest and most beautiful quadrangle at Tulane.
 The five story brick and limestone building is a fine example of the Richardsonian Romanesque style buildings that define this area of the campus.
-It has recently undergone renovations - like the installation of wireless communications - that are bringing this venerable building into its second century of service to the University.
 Richardson Memorial Hall is building #4 on the Tulane University Uptown Campus Map.

 Thomson Hall, named after J. Herndon Thomson, is located on the second floor of Richardson Memorial Hall.
 It is recognized as the main lecture hall in the School of Architecture and is used to facilitate major lectures and events, as well as student pinups and reviews.
 Thomson Hall seats approximately 200 people and is beautifully lit on three sides by windows with plantation shutters that may be closed for presentations or open to allow in natural light.
 The room is equipped with a wide format HDMI projector and a wireless microphone setup that is projected through a Bose sound system, all of which is controlled from a loft area in the rear of the room.